43rd Congress of the Communist Party of Great Britain

-The 43rd Congress of the Communist Party of Great Britain was held from 22–24 November 1991 at the TUC premises in Great Russell Street, London.
-It proved to be the final congress of the Communist Party of Great Britain, marking the end of the party after 71 years of existence.

-The congress took place during a period of significant decline for the Communist Party of Great Britain, with membership having fallen to fewer than 5,000 members from a wartime peak of 56,000.
-The collapse of communist regimes in Eastern Europe and the Soviet Union had created internal debates about the party's future direction.
-Despite expectations of a close contest, delegates voted decisively by 135 votes to 72 to dissolve the CPGB and establish the successor organisation Democratic Left.
-The proceedings were chaired by Marian Darke and attended by 213 delegates who represented the party's final membership.
+The 43rd Congress of the Communist Party of Great Britain was held from 22–24 November 1991 at Congress House in Great Russell Street, London.
+The congress marked the final gathering of the Communist Party of Great Britain, effectively ending the organisation after 71 years of existence.
+Held amid the party's severe decline - membership had collapsed to approximately 5,000 from a wartime peak of 56,000 - the congress reflected internal turmoil over the party's direction following the collapse of communist regimes across Eastern Europe and the Soviet Union.
+Chaired by Marian Darke and attended by 213 delegates, the congress concluded with a decisive vote: 135 delegates supported dissolving the CPGB and establishing the successor organisation Democratic Left, while 72 opposed the motion.

 Background

-By 1991, the CPGB had experienced significant membership decline, with membership having fallen to approximately 6,000 by 1990.
+By 1991, the CPGB had experienced significant decline, with membership falling to approximately 6,000 by 1990.
 The final congress recorded an overall figure of 4,742 members.
 The collapse of communist regimes across Eastern Europe in 1989–1990 and the failed August 1991 coup attempt in the Soviet Union had created internal debates within the party about its fundamental purposes and identity.
 As one activist later recalled, by this time the party's members' journal showed "an organisation almost entirely preoccupied with discussing its own internal politics, with little outward-facing campaigning".

 Throughout 1990 and 1991, extensive debates had taken place within the party about whether it should continue to exist as a traditional communist party or transform itself into a new type of organisation.
 The party leadership, led by General Secretary Nina Temple, favoured transformation into what became known as "Democratic Left", while traditionalist members and the "Straight Left" faction sought to preserve the party's communist identity and structures.

-The March 1991 Executive Committee proposals for a "transformed party" amounted to dissolution, proposing that the term "party" would not appear in the title of the new organisation, with "Democratic Left" as the preferred alternative name.
-Additionally, revelations about secret Soviet funding had emerged just days before the congress when the The Sunday Times obtained records showing that Reuben Falber, the party's former assistant general secretary, had collected over £100,000 in some years between 1957 and 1979 from Soviet embassy contacts.
-The timing of these revelations, which the party had previously denied, occurred just before the congress and coincided with arguments for complete transformation.
+The March 1991 Executive Committee proposals for a "transformed party" effectively called for dissolution of the CPGB, recommending that the term "party" be removed from the new organisation's title, with "Democratic Left" as the preferred alternative.
+Additionally, revelations about secret Soviet funding emerged just days before the congress when The Sunday Times obtained records showing that Reuben Falber, the party's former assistant general secretary, had collected over £100,000 in some years between 1957 and 1979 from Soviet embassy contacts.
+The party had previously denied receiving such funding, and the timing of the disclosures coincided with arguments for complete transformation.